huskyproject/util/README.md

     perl some-utility --help

-and to read full documentation for all utilities except showold.pl run
+and to read full documentation for any utility except showold.pl run

     perldoc some-utility

-Since in Windows perldoc uses more.com pager which cannot list pages backwards, you may find it more comfortable to save the help it shows to a text file.
+Since in Windows perldoc uses more.com pager which cannot list pages backwards, you may find it more comfortable to save the help it shows to a text file and read it using your favorite editor.

     perldoc some-utility.pl > some-utility.txt